Write a Python Debugger

 The default host and port is 127.0.0.1:4444.

-Post-mortem debugging is also supported:
+Post-mortem debugging is also available:

 def my_exception_hook(type, value, tb, thread=None):